30 May What are the common triggers of anxiety?

 What are the common treatment modalities for anxiety disorders?

 The evidence-based treatment for anxiety disorders may include counselling with a psychologist or medication, including antidepressants.
-The medication will need to be assessed and prescribed by your GP or Psychiatrist; however, a Psychologist at Positive Wellbeing Psychology will be able to conduct assessments to determine the severity of your anxiety symptoms, along with a detailed assessment using the biopsychosocial model to determine the best treatment needs for your individual circumstance as individuals needs vary.
+The medication will need to be assessed and prescribed by your GP or Psychiatrist; however, a Psychologist at Positive Wellbeing Psychology will be able to conduct assessments to determine the severity of your anxiety symptoms, along with a detailed assessment using the biopsychosocial model to determine the best treatment needs for your circumstance as individuals needs vary.

 What therapy approaches are found most effective for anxiety disorders?